 Maybe that’s why I feel so strongly about the power of the accessibility logo’s proposed redesign.
 A logo that shows someone in a wheelchair propelling themselves forward could instill a better image of people with disabilities in the national mind.
 Every day, I and millions of others in the disability community fight stigmas and stereotypes.
 Showing us as we really are, even if it’s only in an illustration, would be a powerful way to help us be seen and better understood.

-You can read the full piece here and I’d love to hear your thoughts and this casting of Bryan Cranston!
+You can read the full piece here and I’d love to hear your thoughts.
 Feel free to email me anytime at firstname.lastname@example.org and let’s chat!
 And of course, feel free to share my essay on Facebook, Twitter or even your local refrigerator.
 If you share on Twitter, be sure to tag me @melissablake so we can connect!
 I can’t wait to hear from you!
-And here’s to us going home for the holidays, wherever that may be!
 Love you all… xoxo